JOHANNESBURG, October 18, 2018 /PRNewswire/ --

-JOHANNESBURG, April 18, 2019 /PRNewswire/ -- Sasol has published its production and sales performance metrics for the nine months ended 31 March 2019 on the Company's website at www.sasol.com, under the Investor Centre section or via this URL: https://www.sasol.com/investor-centre/financial-reporting/business-performance-metrics
+Sasol has published its production and sales performance metrics for the three months ended 30 September 2018 on the Company's website at http://www.sasol.com, under the Investor Centre section or via this URL: http://www.sasol.com/investor-centre/financial-reporting/business-performance-metrics

 Operating Business Units

-Mining productivity continues to track towards targeted productivity levels.
-Our productivity rate improved by 10% from the previous year to 1 170 t/cm/s for the period ending 31 March 2019 and our stock piles have been managed optimally to fully meet internal customer demand.
-Current indications are that Mining will achieve production levels of approximately 38 million tons for the full year, aligned to the requirements of our value chain customers.
+Operationally, our mining operations are building momentum with increased productivity over the past quarter and have fully restored the stock piles to above target levels.
+External purchases have been significantly reduced and current indications are that Mining will achieve the targeted production levels of 40 million tons for the full year.
 At our Mozambican upstream operations, we delivered a robust production performance, in line with expectations.
-We expect to achieve our production target of between 114 - 118 bscf for FY19.
+We expect to achieve our production target of between 114 ‒ 118 bscf for FY19.

 Regional Operating Hubs